 Lynette Murray

-Her credentials include executive training in sustainability through the University of Oxford, alongside tertiary qualifications in communications, and business (majoring in marketing) from Auckland universities.
+She holds advanced executive training from the University of Oxford's Leading Sustainability Programme, alongside tertiary qualifications in communications and business (marketing major) from Auckland universities.

 Sustainability